kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/cni_cluster_network/_index.en.md

 - **[Cilium](#cilium-cni)**
 - **[None](#none-cni)**

+Apart from these, KKP also supports [Multus-CNI addon]({{< relref "../multus/" >}}).
+This is a CNI meta-plugin that can be installed on top of any of the supported primary CNIs.

 The following table lists the versions of individual CNIs supported by KKP:

 | KKP version | Canal                                           | Cilium  |